myerco/CafeGeek/docs/content/_me-conta-uma-historia/03-os-elementos-da-historia.md

 {% include imagelocal.html
     src="me-conta-uma-historia/8b1b5a81a7cf1f89151207fb9f6a1977.webp"
     alt="Figura: World of Warcraft."
-    caption="The 50 Biggest Villains in World of Warcraft (Ranked Based on Badassery)" ref="https://www.gamersdecide.com"
+    caption="Figura: The 50 Biggest Villains in World of Warcraft (Ranked Based on Badassery)" ref="https://www.gamersdecide.com"
 %}